qiboteam/qibo/examples/adiabatic-3SAT/README.md

 - `--nqubits` (int) allows for instances with different number of qubits (default=8).
 - `--T` (float) set the total time of the adiabatic evolution (default=10).
 - `--dt` (float) set the interval of the calculations over the adiabatic evolution (default=1e-2).
-- `--solver (str) set the type of solver for the evolution (default='exp').
+- `--solver` (str) set the type of solver for the evolution (default='exp').

 The program returns:

 - The most common solution found after the evolution.
 - The probability of the most common solution.
-- Plot detailing the evolution of the lowest two eigenvalues.
+- `energy.png` plots detailing the evolution of the lowest two eigenvalues.
-- Plot detailing the evolution of the gap energy.
+- `gap_energy.png` plots detailing the evolution of the gap energy.

 Initially supported instances are of [4, 8, 10, 12, 14, 16] qubits.